 It’s still good!

 Having said that, much of the paracord on the civilian market is still VERY good.
 Just be sure that there are 7 inner yarns (some have 5) if you’re looking for higher strength.
 It is apparently fairly difficult to find the real Mil-spec paracord with 7-inner yarns AND with each yarn consisting of 3-ply (3-strands) (most are 2-ply, which is still very good for most all purposes).

 The cord comes in a variety of colors and lengths (when cut, the ends should be burned or singed to prevent fraying).
 The inner strands can be easily pulled out for many additional uses.

 The 5 Benefits of Paracord

-(In just a 1/8 inch diameter cord, an incredible breaking strength of 550 lbs.)
+(Approximately 1/8 inch diameter cord, and an incredible breaking strength of 550 lbs.)